 What If You Still Can’t Sleep?

-If you have good sleep hygiene – you have a routine, you limit screen time, and you avoid daytime naps – but you still can’t sleep, then there are a few things you can do.
+If you have a good sleep routine – you have a routine, you limit screen time, and you avoid daytime naps – but you still can’t sleep, then there are a few things you can do!

 It sounds counter-intuitive, but if you are restless 30 mins after getting into bed, get up.
 Walk around your house, read a book, or make a warm drink until you feel tired again.
 Just avoid screens.